AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 ## Resend the Invitation

-If you need to resend the invitation to the new user, on the [login page](https://dashboard.rjmetrics.com/v2/session/create), click **[!UICONTROL Forgot?]**, enter the new user's email address, and click **[!UICONTROL Reset Password]**.
+If you need to resend the invitation, on the [login page](https://dashboard.rjmetrics.com/v2/session/create), click **[!UICONTROL Forgot?]**, enter the new user's email address, and click **[!UICONTROL Reset Password]**.
 This re-sends the invitation and allows the user to log in.

 >[!IMPORTANT]
 >